14 Questions You Should Ask a Lawyer for Estate Planning in Arizona

 A living trust not only need to be created right, it also need to be properly funded for it to work.
 All your accounts need to be put in trust, as well as all the real assets that are owned by you.

-An Experienced Lawyer for Estate Planning
+An Experienced Estate Planning Attorney for Estate Planning

 If you have any questions or need some advice regarding your specific circumstances, don’t hesitate to reach out to our office.
 Our experienced lawyers at Citadel Law Firm offer world-class service at affordable rates in Arizona.
 Contact us today for more information.